 With the heavy Italian influence in Argentina, Italian cuisine is quite prevalent, and quite good.
 Pizzas and pasta dishes are readily available on menus, usually with good veg options.
 On the flip side, when the choices for vegetarians are frequently limited to pizza, pasta, cheese or empanadas, carbo-lovers rejoice while the rest scream for a fresh salad.

 So, it must be asked - is Argentina a culinary dilemma or a delight for vegetarians?
 When choosing a vegetarian or vegan lifestyle, you are reducing your options, no matter your country.
 When travelling, vegetarianism may prove to be tricky and may require a bit more effort - and clearly Argentina is no exception.

 If you don’t plan to let go of your lifestyle and live like a local, a nice meal is not as easy as a glass of red wine and a steak, and may take some planning, research, and flexibility.
 However, maintaining a healthy veg lifestyle in Argentina is not impossible or, for that matter, difficult.
 With the availability of fresh produce and Italian cuisine and the growing presence of vegetarian-friendly restaurants, a vegetarian will not go hungry in the land of asado.

 For a global listing of vegetarian options, check out Happy Cow, where you can sort between 100% vegetarian, vegan or vegetarian-friendly restaurants.
 It also lists health food stores, so great it’s great for sourcing vittles for a picnic or self-catering holiday.

-Buenos Aries local, Martina, shares her top tips for Argentina travel, from the best ways to get around to the realities of danger in her home town.
+Buenos Aries local Martina shares her top tips for Argentina travel, from the best ways to get around to the realities of danger in her home town.

 Many drivers in Argentina ignore the road rules, but road tripping is still an awesome way to see the country.
 Here's how you can stay safe.